mhkeller/layercake.graphics/content/guide/01-store-api.md

 });
 ```

 You can also give this value an array.
-While it may seem counter-intuitive to have more than one x- or y-accessor, this is the case in stacked layouts.
+While it may seem counter-intuitive to have more than one x- or y-accessor, this is the case in stacked layouts and lollipop or Cleveland dot plots.
 See the [Stacked bar](/examples/BarStacked), [Stacked area](/examples/AreaStacked) or [Stacked colummn](/examples/ColumnStacked) for complete examples.

 Here's an overview using the `d3.stack()` to make a horizontal bar chart, which will have two values for the x-accessor.